jawordpressorg/core-handbook/core/testing/reporting-security-vulnerabilities.md

 The security reporting system is NOT for support.
 Don’t send general problems there.

+## Enhanced bounty rewards during Beta and Release Candidate phases

+To encourage proactive security assessments, the WordPress community offers monetary rewards for reporting new, unreleased security vulnerabilities.
+Notably, these rewards are doubled during the period between the release of Beta 1 and the final Release Candidate (RC) of a major WordPress version.

+For instance, in the [WordPress 6.5 release cycle](https://make.wordpress.org/core/6-5/), this enhanced bounty period spanned from February 13, 2024 (Beta 1) to March 28, 2024 (final RC). *[source](https://make.wordpress.org/security/2024/02/12/welcoming-2024-with-wordpress-6-5-beta-1/)*

 ## Where do I report security issues?

 *   If you are here to report any sort of security issue with [a site hosted on **WordPress.com**](https://en.support.wordpress.com/com-vs-org/), then please [submit a report at the Automattic HackerOne page](https://hackerone.com/automattic).
 If the issue you’re trying to report is on WordPress.com and is **not** a security issue, then please use their [support forums](https://en.forums.wordpress.com/) instead.